koltyakov/pgcopy/README.md

 - `--include-tables`: Tables to include in copying (comma-separated)
 - `--resume`: Resume from previous incomplete copy
 - `--dry-run`: Show what would be copied without actually copying
-- `--progress`: Show progress bar during copy operation
+- `--no-progress`: Disable progress bar (useful for CI/headless environments)

 ### `list`